wunderio/silta/docs/encrypting_sensitive_configuration.md

 _Note for projects using `silta/drupal-build` and `silta/drupal-deploy`_

 If project uses separate jobs for build and deploy, the job you add the decryption to depends on the use-case:
-- if secret needs to be decrypted during application runtime, i.e., TLS certificate for SSO integration, add it under `silta/drupal-build`
+- if secret needs to be in a decrypted form during application runtime, i.e., TLS certificate for SSO integration, add it under `silta/drupal-build`.
 - if secret needs to be decrypted only during the deployment, i.e., Silta configuration file, add it under `silta/drupal-deploy`

-### Decrypting existing secrets locally
+## Decrypting existing secrets locally

+To inspect or alter information in encrypted files, you have to decrypt them locally.

 1. Get the encryption key (refer to the [Secret keys](#encryption-keys) section of this document)
 2. Run:
 ```shell